What is Change School?

 Change School 4 - January 2018

-Register by going to Change.School and using the form at the top of the page during the live period.
+Register by going to Change.School and using the form at the top of the page during the enrollment period.
 At any other time, use the form at the top of our homepage to add your name to the list to get notified when registration opens for our next cohort.

 Can I get credit?